-j Investments in debt securities with no active market
+1 Investments in debt securities with no active market

 Investment in debt securities with no active market are non-derivative financial assets with fixed or determinable collections that are not quoted in an active market.
 Such assets are carried at amortized cost using the effective interest method.
-Gains and losses are recognized when these investments are derecognized or impaired, as well as through the amortization process.
+Gains and losses are recognized when these investments are derecognized, impaired as well as through the amortized.

-k Financial assets carried at cost
+2 Financial assets carried at cost